-- Work with the headteacher and SEN governor(s) to determine the strategic development of the SEN policy and provision in the School; - Have day-to-day responsibility for the operation of this SEN policy and the co-ordination of specific provision made to support individual pupils with SEN, including those who have EHC plans; - Provide professional guidance to colleagues and work with staff, parents, and other agencies to ensure that pupils with SEN receive appropriate support and high-quality teaching;

-- Advise on the School's approach to providing SEN support; - Be the point of contact for external agencies, especially the local authority and its support services; - Liaise with potential next providers of education to ensure pupils and their parents are informed about options and a smooth transition is planned; - Work with the headteacher and governing body to ensure that the School meets its responsibilities under the Equality Act 2010 with regard to reasonable adjustments and exam access arrangements; and - Ensure the School keeps the records of all pupils with SEN up to date.
+- Work with the Headteacher and SEND governor to determine the strategic development of the SEND Policy and provision in the School; - Have day-to-day responsibility for the operation of this SEND Policy and the co-ordination of specific provision made to support individual pupils with SEND, including those who have EHC plans; - Provide professional guidance to colleagues and work with staff, parents, and other agencies to ensure that pupils with SEND receive appropriate support and high-quality teaching; - Advise on the School's approach to providing SEND support; - Be the point of contact for external agencies, especially the local authority and its support services; - Liaise with potential next providers of education to ensure pupils and their parents are informed about options and a smooth transition is planned; - Work with the Headteacher and governing body to ensure that the school meets its responsibilities under the Equality Act 2010 regarding reasonable adjustments and access arrangements; and - Ensure the School keeps the records of all pupils with SEND up to date.

-The person responsible for the day-to-day provision of education for pupils with SEND (SENCO) at Early Years Foundation Stage (EYFS) is Mrs Jane Hunt.
+The person responsible for the day-to-day provision of education for pupils with SEND at Early Years Foundation Stage (EYFS) is Mrs Jane Hunt.
 Her contact details are jane.hunt@ballardschool.co.uk, telephone 01425 626900.

-4.2 The SEN Governor
+4.2 The SEND Governor

-The SEN governor, Mrs Fiona Morgan, will:
+The SEND governor, Mrs Fiona Morgan, will:

-- Help to raise awareness of SEN issues at governing board meetings; - Monitor the quality and effectiveness of SEN and disability provision within the School and update the governing board on this; and - Work with the Headteacher and Head of Learning Support to determine the strategic development of the SEN policy and provision in the School.
+- Help to raise awareness of SEND issues at governing board meetings; - Monitor the quality and effectiveness of SEND and disability provision within the school and update the governing board on this; and - Work with the Headteacher and the Head of Learning Support to determine the strategic development of the SEND Policy and provision in the school.